Fossa ovalis (heart): Closure

 Almost immediately after the infant is born, the foramen ovale and ductus arteriosus close.
 The major changes that are made by the body occur at the first breath (in the case of heart and lung functions) and up to weeks after birth (such as the liver's enzyme synthesis).
-The foramen ovale becomes the fossa ovalis as the foramen closes while edge of the septum secundum in right atrium becomes anulus ovalis, so the depression beneath it becomes the fossa ovalis.
+The foramen ovale becomes the fossa ovalis as the foramen closes while edge of the septum secundum in right atrium becomes the anulus ovalis, so the depression beneath it becomes the fossa ovalis.
 This enables respiration and circulation independent from the mother's placenta.

 With the child's first breath, the lung sends oxygenated blood to the left atrium.
 As a result, pressure in the left atrium is higher than that of the right, and the increased pressure holds the interatrial flap (which covers the foramen ovale) shut, therefore closing the foramen ovale as well.
 In normal development, the closed foramen ovale fuses with the interatrial wall.
 During the first breath, vasoconstriction causes the ductus arteriosus to close, and during adult years, tissue occludes what once was the ductus arterious, creating the ligamentum arteriosum.